jaredhoberock/future/README.md

 ### The executor is natively two-way.

-Natively two-way executors have either `then_execute` or `bulk_then_execute` functions.
+Natively two-way executors interoperate with futures, because they have either `then_execute` or `bulk_then_execute` functions, and these functions consume and produce futures.

-There are two sub-cases:

-  1. The executor returns a kind of future which can be converted into the same type of future as the predecessor future.
-  2. The executor returns a kind of future which cannot be converted into the same type of future as the predecessor future.

-1.1 When the kind of future returned by `then_execute` can be converted into the same kind as the `predecessor` future, `predecessor.then(exec, f)` should just call `execution::then_execute(exec, f, predecessor)`.
+`predecessor_future.then(exec, f)` should call `execution::then_execute(exec, f, predecessor)`.
+The type of future returned by this call is given by `execution::executor_future_t`.

 This assumes `then_execute()` knows what to do and will not simply turn around and call `predecessor.then()`, which would create a cycle.

-1.2 When the kind of future returned by `then_execute` cannot be converted into the same kind as the `predecessor` future, we should again call `execution::then_execute` and also introduce a continuation that returns `future_from_executor.get()`.

-This assumes that the future type has a mechanism for creating and containing a continuation.
+Presumably, either the executor or context has access to the predecessor future's internal representation, and it uses this access to create a continuation appropriately.

-Cases 1.1 and 1.2 ensure that the predecessor future is always presented to the executor, in the cases where the executor is able to consume it.
+Case 1. ensures that the predecessor future is always presented to the executor in the cases where the executor is able to consume it.

-XXX It may not actually be necessary to distinguish between cases 1.1 and 1.2.
-There's no rule that says `.then()` must return the same kind of future as the predecessor future.

 ### The executor is natively one-way.